quicwg/base-drafts/draft-ietf-quic-transport.md

 Largest Acknowledged:

-: A variable-length integer representing the largest packet number the peer is acknowledging.
-Typically, this is the largest packet number that the peer has received prior to generating the ACK frame.
+: A variable-length integer representing the largest packet number the peer is acknowledging; this is usually the largest packet number that the peer has received prior to generating the ACK frame.

 ACK Delay: